NatronGitHub/openfx-misc/Shadertoy/Shadertoy.md

     uniform bool perpixel_size = false; // Modulate (Modulate the blur size by multiplying it by the first channel of the Modulate input)

 In the `mainImage` function, which does the processing, we compute the `mSize` and `kSize` variables, which are the kernel size and mask size for that particular algorithm, from the "Size" parameter, multiplied by the render scale to get a scale-invariant effect.
-If the "Modulate" check box is on, we also multiply the size by the value found in the first channel (which is red, not alpha) of the "Modulate" input, wich is in the iChannel1 texture according to the comments at the beginning of the source code.
+If the "Modulate" check box is on, we also multiply the size by the value found in the first channel (which is red, not alpha) of the "Modulate" input, which is in the iChannel1 texture according to the comments at the beginning of the source code.
 This can be use to modulate the blur size depending on the position in the image.
 The "Modulate" input may be for example connected to the output of a Roto node (with the "R" checkbox checked in the Roto node).
 Since the Roto output may not have the same size and origin as the Source image, we take care of these by using the iChannelOffset and iChannelResolution values for input 1.

     float fSize = size * iRenderScale.x;
     if (perpixel_size) {